Using Google and OpenID to Handle Duplicate Firebase Authentication in Flutter

 Command Description

-admin.auth().updateUser() Updates the user's information in Firebase Auth, used here for account merging logic.
+admin.auth().updateUser() Updates the user's Firebase Auth data, which is needed in this case for account merging logic.

 Flutter & Dart Implementation